SwagBois/HamOnTheRun/README.md

 Andrew - Checkpoint Management, Pause Menu Logic, Designer of Level 2 and Environment Logic for Level 2

 ------------------------------------------------------------------------------------------
-Open scene labeled "Level 1" in Unity
+Open scene labeled "Menu" for title screen, which allows gameplay by clicking 'start game' Open scene labeled "Level 1" in Unity for direct gameplay